davebirr/Fabrikam-Project/workshops/cs-agent-a-thon/challenges/README.md

 ## 📚 Challenge Progression

+**Choose Your Starting Point!** Each challenge is designed to work standalone, but they build on each other conceptually:

 ### 🟢 [Beginner: Customer Service Foundation](./01-beginner/README.md)
 **Build Your First AI Agent** | 90 minutes | Guided